Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 This F5 solution automatically and continuously logs and provides audit reports when automated access control mechanisms are overridden under organization-defined conditions.
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.

 ### AC-4 INFORMATION FLOW ENFORCEMENT
+This control addresses information flow within and between systems.
+The iApp supports this control mainly by enforcing boundary protections; see SC-7.

 #### AC-4(1) INFORMATION FLOW ENFORCEMENT | OBJECT SECURITY ATTRIBUTES
 This F5 solution uses organization-defined security attributes associated with organization-defined information, source, and destination objects, as defined in their directory service and in the F5 Access policy definition, to enforce organization-defined information flow control policies.
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.